chipster/chipster-openshift/k3s/backup-to-s3.md

 ## Backup databases to S3

 > Note!
-Our `chipster-web-server` image has `pg_dump` version 9 which refues to work with the PostgreSQL version 11 installed by our K3s instructions.
+Our `chipster-web-server` image has `pg_dump` version 9 which refuses to work with the PostgreSQL version 11 installed by our K3s instructions.
 We are unable to fix the this right now, so please use the [backup with kubectl instructions](backup-to-file.md) to backup databases in K3s for now.

 Chipster's backup service can compress and upload database backups to S3.